Squeezed light in a semiconductor microcavity

 The desired squeezed light requires a high degree of squeezing in a broad bandwidth.
 The degree of squeezing can be improved by increasing the EPn cooperativity ${\cal C} = \frac{4 |G_{\rm db}|^2}{\kappa_d \kappa_b}$ (Fig.~\ref{fig3}(a)).
 Although Fig.~\ref{fig2} shows a strong squeezing $\sim7$ dB, the bandwidth is relatively narrow for the degree of squeezing larger than, e.g., 3 dB.
 Nevertheless, the bandwidth can be greatly increased by optimizing the EPt coupling strength $g_{\rm ad}$ to yield a significantly improved EPn cooperativity ${\cal C}$.
 Equation~\eqref{AveSt} indicates that the steady-state exciton number $|\langle d \rangle|^2$ and thus the cooperativity ${\cal C} \equiv \frac{4 g_{\rm db}^2 }{\kappa_d \kappa_b}|\langle d \rangle|^2$ are determined by the coupling $g_{\rm ad}$, and their dependencies are shown in Fig.~\ref{fig3}(b).
 Clearly, for a given drive power there is an optimal EPt coupling strength corresponding to a maximal exciton number and EPn cooperativity.
-Compared to the squeezing spectrum of Fig.~\ref{fig2} with a large but non-optimal coupling $g_{\rm ad}/2\pi = 20$~GHz (i.e., the blue curve of Fig.~\ref{fig3}(c)), the significantly improved cooperativity at an optimal coupling $g_{\rm ad}/2\pi \simeq 8$~GHz yields an increased bandwidth within which the squeezing remains strong (the red curve of Fig.~\ref{fig3}(c)).
-Differently, the maximum squeezing is centered at the zero frequency $\omega=0$, rather than at the mechanical frequency $\omega \simeq \pm \omega_b$ as in the ponderomotive squeezing~\cite{Fabre94,Tombesi94,Brooks12,Safavi-Naeini13,Purdy13}.
-Figure~\ref{fig3}(c) indicates that the EPt coupling plays an essential role in shaping the profile of the squeezing spectrum, and therefore offers a new degree of freedom to engineer the squeezing spectrum on demand, which represents a major advantage of our tripartite system over the bipartite optomechanical system.
+Compared to the squeezing spectrum of Fig.~\ref{fig2} with a large but non-optimal coupling $g_{\rm ad}/2\pi = 20$~GHz (i.e., the blue curve of Fig.~\ref{fig3}(c)), the significantly improved cooperativity at an optimal coupling $g_{\rm ad}/2\pi \simeq 8$~GHz yields an increased bandwidth, {about one mechanical frequency}, within which the squeezing remains strong (the red curve of Fig.~\ref{fig3}(c)). {This is much wider than the bandwidth, at the level of $\sim$ 10 MHz, of the squeezed light generated using a nonlinear crystal in an optical cavity (about 15 dB)~\cite{Vahlbruch16} or exploiting four-wave mixing in an atomic ensemble (about 10 dB)~\cite{Liu19}.} {In this situation, the exciton-photon coupling strength is smaller than the cavity decay rate ($g_{\rm ad} < \kappa_a$), and thus exciton polaritons do not form, rendering the polaromechanical platform~\cite{Santos23} not optimal for our protocol for squeezed light.} Differently, the maximum squeezing is centered at the zero frequency $\omega=0$, rather than at the mechanical frequency $\omega \simeq \pm \omega_b$ as in the ponderomotive squeezing~\cite{Fabre94,Tombesi94,Brooks12,Safavi-Naeini13,Purdy13}.
+Fig.~\ref{fig3}(c) indicates that the EPt coupling plays an essential role in shaping the profile of the squeezing spectrum, and therefore offers a new degree of freedom to engineer the squeezing spectrum on demand, which is a major advantage of our tripartite system over the bipartite optomechanical system.